chrisgrieser/nvim-recorder/README.md

 		editMacro = "cq",
 		deleteAllMacros = "dq",
 		yankMacro = "yq",
-		addBreakPoint = "##", -- ⚠️ this should be a string you don't use in insert mode during a macro },
+		-- ⚠️ this should be a string you don't use in insert mode during a macro addBreakPoint = "##",
+	},

 	-- Clears all macros-slots on startup.
 	clear = false,

 	-- Log level used for any notification, mostly relevant for nvim-notify.
-	-- (Note that by default, nvim-notify does not show the levels trace & debug.) logLevel = vim.log.levels.INFO,
+	-- (Note that by default, nvim-notify does not show the levels `trace` & `debug`.) logLevel = vim.log.levels.INFO,

 	-- If enabled, only critical notifications are sent.